-IV.D.2.b).(1)

-faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor: (Outcome)

-IV.D.2.b).(1).(a)

-At least 50 percent of the core faculty members who are certified in critical care medicine by the ABIM or AOBIM (see Program Requirements II.B.4.c)-d) must annually engage in a variety of scholarly activities, as listed in Program Requirement IV.D.2.b).(1).
-(Core)

-IV.D.3.
-Fellow Scholarly Activity

-While in the program, at least 50 percent of a program's fellows must engage in more than one of the following scholarly activities: participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor.
+IV.D.2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peerreviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor.
+(Outcome) IV.D.2.b).(1).(a) At least 50 percent of the core faculty members who are certified in critical care medicine by the ABIM or AOBIM (see Program Requirements II.B.4.b)-c)) must annually engage in a variety of scholarly activities, as listed in Program Requirement IV.D.2.b).(1).
+(Core) IV.D.3.
+Fellow Scholarly Activity IV.D.3.a) While in the program, at least 50 percent of a program's all fellows must engage in more than at least one of the following scholarly activities: participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor.
 (Outcome)

-V. Evaluation
+- V. Evaluation

-V.A.
+- V.A.
 Fellow Evaluation

-V.A.1.
+- V.A.1.
 Feedback and Evaluation

 Background and Intent: Feedback is ongoing information provided regarding aspects of one's performance, knowledge, or understanding.
-The faculty empower fellows to provide much of that feedback themselves in a spirit of continuous learning and self-reflection.
+The faculty empower fellows to provide much of that feedback themselves in a spirit of continuous learning and selfreflection.
 Feedback from faculty members in the context of routine clinical care should be frequent, and need not always be formally documented.